 The popularity of deep water soloing (DWS) continues to attract many thrill-seekers to the mecca that is Mallorca.
 But what about all the other prime coastlines in Europe?
-Unfortunately, a comprehensive guidebook for all DWS locations has yet to be written, but don't let that put you off!
 We've rounded up six of the best alternative destinations full of locals psyched for climbing above the sea.

 Before we start extolling the delights of climbing above warm seas, make sure you know the risks and how to properly prepare for them.
-Remember, the number one rule is NEVER GO ALONE, and if the temperature of the sea is below 15°C, be wary of the dangers of Cold Water Shock.
-Make sure to read our guide to DWS skills by BMC ambassador Hazel Findlay.
+Remember, the number one rule is never go alone, and if the temperature of the sea is below 15°C, be wary of the dangers of Cold Water Shock.
+Watch our film below

 In 2006, a team of climbers including BMC ambassador Steve McClure and Chris Sharma realised the massive amount of potential for amazing deep water solos in Croatia.
 Steve even made the first ascent of Ring of Fire (8b+) and a likely contender for the world’s hardest DWS climb at the time, which swiftly got a second ascent from Chris.